vbotka/ansible-collection-freebsd/docs/source/examples/330/example.rst

 ^^^^^^^^^^^^

 * `role vbotka.freebsd.iocage`_
-* root privilege on the iocage hosts
+* root privilege in the managed nodes
 * activated ``iocage``

 Notes
 ^^^^^

 * This example demonstrates a functionality similar to :ref:`example_010`.

 * The `role vbotka.freebsd.iocage`_ is preinstalled in this collection.

 .. seealso::